frontenddogma/web-development-glossary/manuscript/c.md

 : A policy set by the `Cross-Origin-Resource-Policy` HTTP header that lets websites and applications opt into protection against certain requests from other origins (such as those issued with elements like `<script>` and `<img>`), to mitigate speculative side-channel as well as cross-site script inclusion attacks.
 CORP is an additional layer of protection beyond the default same-origin policy.&nbsp;[‡](#m-corp)

 `Cross-Origin-Embedder-Policy`
-: An HTTP response header preventing a document from loading cross-origin resources that don’t explicitly grant the document permission (using CORP or CORS).&nbsp;[‡](#m-coep)
+: An HTTP response header preventing a document from loading cross-origin resources that do not explicitly grant the document permission (using CORP or CORS).&nbsp;[‡](#m-coep)

 Cross-Site Request Forgery
 : A type of malicious exploit of a website where unauthorized commands are transmitted from a user that the web application trusts.
 There are many ways in which a malicious website can transmit such commands; specially-crafted image elements, hidden forms, and JavaScript XMLHttpRequests, for example, can all work without the user’s interaction or even knowledge.
 Unlike cross-site scripting (XSS), which exploits the trust a user has for a particular site, CSRF exploits the trust that a site has in a user’s browser.&nbsp;[†](#w-csrf)